 So when these frequencies spike, these people believe this can also have an effect on human and animal behavior.

-In January of 2017, the Schumman Resonance reached frequencies of above 36 Hz, which was unusual.
-Historically any rise about 15 Hz was considered large, so scientists were puzzled.
-According to some, these higher resonant frequencies on Earth are associated with more stressed, nervous systems than normal.
+In January of 2017, the Schumman resonance reached frequencies of above 36 Hz, which was unusual.
+Historically any rise above 15 Hz was considered large, so scientists were puzzled.
+According to some, these higher resonant frequencies on Earth are associated with more stressed nervous systems than normal.

 In the realm of "speculative" or "new age science," many believe that the Schumann Resonance can be affected by and affect human consciousness.
-So, if there is a global increase in anxiety or tension, this will also affect the Schumann Resonance.
+So, according to this theory, if there is a global increase in anxiety or tension, this will also affect the Schumann Resonance.

 There's also the belief among some New Age proponents that an increase in these resonant frequencies could affect humanity as a whole and cause a global rise in anxiety, tension, and/or passion.